Choice of Practitioner and Payment of Medical Expenses, Rejection of Treatment, and Examination by Employer/Insurer's Practitioner

 All reasonable and necessary medical expenses must be paid by the employer, or by the insurance carrier, whether or not weekly benefits are also due for temporary or permanent disability.

-Selection of a Doctor
+Selection of a Practitioner/General Rule & Emergency Situations

-When a worker reports an injury, the employer shall offer the worker the right to select a doctor of the worker's choice for treatment.
+When a worker reports an injury, the employer shall offer the worker the right to select a practitioner of the worker's choice for treatment.
 The employee may select any physician, psychologist, chiropractor, podiatries, dentist, physician assistant, or advanced practice nurse practitioner licensed to practice in Wisconsin.
-If the injury creates an emergency situation, the employer may make whatever arrangements are necessary for immediate treatment.
-Once the emergency passes, the worker has the right to select a doctor for future treatment.
+If the injury creates an emergency situation, the employer may make whatever arrangements are necessary for immediate treatment but once the emergency passes, the worker has the right to select a practitioner for future treatment.
 Also, in an emergency situation, where it is not practical for the employee to give notice to the employer, an employee can go to any doctor for treatment, but the employer should be notified as soon as possible thereafter.

-Examination by Employer's Doctor
+Examination by Employer's Practitioner

 Refusal of Treatment